OpenGradient/opengradient-examples/README.md

-# OpenGradient Examples and Templates Repository
+# OpenGradient Examples and Templates

 Welcome to the Examples and Templates repository! 🚀 This repo is designed to help developers quickly get started with our products by providing examples and templates.

-## What You'll Find Here
+## What You Will Find Here

  - Code Examples: Real-world use cases demonstrating how to use OpenGradient products, from basic setups to advanced integrations.

-## Comming soon
+## Coming soon
  - Templates: Ready-to-use project templates that can serve as a starting point for building your own applications, including boilerplate code and pre-configured settings.
  - Step-by-Step Guides: Detailed instructions to help you understand how each example works and how to adapt the templates for your specific needs.
- - Best Practices: Tips and recommendations on how to optimize your code, follow security guidelines, and make the most of our tools.
+ - Best Practices: Tips and recommendations on optimizing your code, following security guidelines, and making the most of our tools.

 ## How to Use This Repository
  - Clone or download the examples and templates that match your project requirements.